A cold email pitch could be an effective way to get a media contact’s attention if you draft it strategically

 Tips to help your startup get noticed

 When you first start out, it is important to spot your ideal journalists so that you’re sending your emails to the right people.
-You want to make sure that you are finding the relevant journalists for your company.
-You can do that by following industry-related publications, and searching on search engines.
+You want to ensure you find the relevant journalists for your company.
+You can do that by following industry-related publications and searching on search engines.
 Even better, you can ask Pressfarm to build a curated media list for you.

-Before you even send an email, you need to do your research.
-You need to have prior knowledge about the audience and market you are trying to emerge in.
+Before you even send a cold email pitch, you need to do your research.
+You need to have prior knowledge about the audience and market you are trying to emerge.
 Try and talk to other writers and gain all the knowledge you can.

 Time to write

-When it comes time to writing, it is important that you make a good impression.
-You need to keep your subject line short, concise and specific.
-Stay personal and don’t write like a robot.
-Just get straight into your story and don’t waste time on useless information.
+When it’s time to write, you must make a good impression.
+You need to keep your subject line short, concise, and specific.
+Stay personal, and don’t write like a robot.
+Get straight into your story, and don’t waste time on useless information.
 Use the 5 Ws as a guideline for your story.

-Since journalists get so many pitches and emails daily, your pitch needs to be short and concise.
-Use your own words and tell your story, appeal to the journalist’s emotion.
+Since journalists receive so many pitches and emails daily, your pitch needs to be short and concise.
+Use your own words and tell your story, appealing to the journalist’s emotions.

 Another way to attract media outlets is to add visually appealing content to your pitch.
 For example, you can create video pitches with photos and graphics to build visual interest.